 Kidney stones are among the most painful medical conditions.

-They affect millions of people in the United States alone and tend to reoccur quite often.
+They affect millions of people worldwide and tend to reoccur quite often.

 While there are several proven methods to relieve the symptoms of kidney stones, you first need to know how to recognize them.